microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true"><b><a name="5-2">     5.2 Using delta table with S3 compatible object storage</a></b></h2>

-In this exercise you will see how delta tables Can be used with external tables for a S3 compatible object storage provider by reviewing the results of T-SQL notebook.
+In this exercise you will see how delta tables can be used with external tables for a S3 compatible object storage provider by reviewing the results of T-SQL notebook.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b><a name="activityquerystore">     Exercise: Access delta table with T-SQL using S3 compatible object storage</a></b></h2>